leonardo-panseri/cicero-on-vidor4000/README.md

 flips bit order) [wd5gnr](https://github.com/wd5gnr/VidorFPGA) rewrote it in C.
 The executable provided is compiled for Windows x86, but it can be compiled on any system with: `gcc -o vidorcvt vidorcvt.c`
 There are no arguments, so it is needed to redirect: `vidorcvt <binaryfile.ttf >app.h`
-A Windows batch file that automatically convert the bitstream in `projects/cicero-cyclone/output_files/` and writes the result to `cicero-driver-sketch/app.h` is provided.
+A Windows batch file that automatically convert the bitstream in `projects/cicero-cyclone/output_files/` and writes the result to `app.h` is provided.

-## About cicero-compiler
+## About cicero_compiler
 We wrote [an utility](https://github.com/leonardo-panseri/cicero-on-vidor4000/blob/master/cicero-compiler/compile_for_arduino.py) that calls the CICERO compiler and writes the resulting machine code to a `code.h` file so that it is easy to import it into the Arduino sketch.
 For more information on how the CICERO compiler works, refer to [the official repo](https://github.com/necst/cicero_compiler).

 ## About cicero-arduino-library